Yikun/hexo-migrator-github-issue/README.md

 It will migrate owner/repo issue to hexo, there are some specific issue label is supported:

-- "catagory_", set the sepecfic catagory for the post
+- "category_", set the sepecfic category for the post
 - "top_", set the top priority for the post.
 - "draft", the post layout will be set to "draft", that means the post will be stored in draft dir
 - "publish", if user migrate with "--publish" opt, only post with "publish" label will be created.